 Multinational pharmaceutical firm Almirall wanted a solution that would allow them to share their updated core values with employees across six branches across Europe.
 Employees would need to not only understand these values but also apply them to situations.
 We developed a workshop structure that allows the company to self-run sessions for up to 40 staff, broken down into smaller teams of five.
 The workshop took the form of a game, built around the company’s revitalised values.
 Rather than a competitive game, Almirall was keen for the quiz to spark discussion, to enable them to understand how individuals were adapting to the changes.

-In partnership with events planner, Rockitfish, we devised an employee engagement activity for a Skills Development client, based around EDI (Equality, Diversity and Inclusion).
+In partnership with the agency Rockitfish, we devised an Employee Engagement activity for a global Skills Development client, based around EDI (Equality, Diversity and Inclusion).
 In the game, a disgruntled employee had infiltrated the company’s system and locked down the files.
 To release them, his former colleagues had to prove that they understood the importance of equality, diversity and inclusion.

 Coined the ‘Diversity Challenge’, this classic ‘Escape Room’ style game asked groups to solve puzzles and unravel clues.
 All tasks, as well as being fun and engaging, were tailored to EDI.

 ‘The group activity was a huge success with the HR team – it definitely fuelled our competitive spirit, and truly brought EDI to life.
 Well done on providing such an engaging activity’ – Head of HR Professional Services